g-dx/system-design/README.md

     * Perform a rolling update where new servers are mixed in gradually.
     * If using IaC one the switch is complete & everything is running smoothly simply destroy the old env.
 Then for the next deployment rebuild it, run smoke tests, perform the load balancer switch, ensure everything is ok & destroy old env.
 Repeat for every deployment.
   * [Blue/Green Deployement With a Single Underlying Database](https://techblog.bozho.net/blue-green-deployment/) - outlines working with a single DB under a blue/green deployment model.
 Advocates a 3 change release model for the DB ensuring backwards compatibility.
 Suggests uses DNS with a low TTL for the switch.
+  * [Blue/Green Deployment With an AWS Application Load Balancer](https://medium.com/@acharya.naveen/blue-green-deployment-with-aws-application-load-balancer-e551cd00d2c9) - describes how to implement blue/green deployment by forwarding traffic to blue or green target group based on the `Host` header value (i.e. `live.poc.com` or `staging.poc.com`).
 ----
 ### Networking